necrommunity/python-replay-parser/README.md

 # Replay Parser

-A replay parser for Necrodancer: AMPLIFIED, which will store all replays into a database for viewing later.
+A replay parser for Crypt of the Necrodancer: AMPLIFIED, which will store all replays into a database for viewing later.

 ## Building Config File